vernium42/bg2ff/README.md

 ```

 ## Example
-- Get a service account json file if you do not already have one that has access to Bigquery:
+- Get a service account JSON file if you do not already have one that has access to Bigquery:

     https://cloud.google.com/docs/authentication/getting-started